Waitwhile makes it easy to understand how your waitlist and bookings are performing and where you have opportunities to improve.

 Select either "Export summary report" (Monthly) or "Export detailed report" (Specific Date Range)

 Select the data range you want to export (If selecting, Export summary report, the resulting export file will display totals for the entire months included in your selected date range.)

 From the Location dropdown, select either "This location" or "All locations"

 Wait while a CSV file is generated and downloaded to your device (this may take a little bit of time depending on how large the export file is).

 If the downloaded file doesn't immediately appear on your screen or at the bottom of your browser, check your computer's Downloads folder.

 Receive weekly or daily analytics stats via email

 As a user, you can subscribe to receive a daily or weekly Performance Report by email that will provide a summary of your most recent analytics data (by location).

-To enable these Performance Reports, go to Account Settings > Notifications, select the checkbox next to "Send me performance updates" and then choose Daily or Weekly from the dropdown that appears.
+To enable these Performance Reports, go to your user icon at the lower left corner, then click Account Settings > Notifications, select the checkbox next to "Send me performance updates" and then choose Daily or Weekly from the dropdown that appears.